BrianGenisio/moar-input/README.md

 server and `go()`.
 You can see your hardware and interact with it at http://localhost:3000.
 This will be more configurable in the future.

+Here is a [screencast I put together](http://youtu.be/staaa9aFEUs) to better understand what it does:

 ```
 var five = require("johnny-five");
 var MoarInput = require('../moar-input');